LowellObservatory/TheSyndicate/Devel-Environment/README.md

 - PyQt5: GUI creation and development tools
 - pyserial: talk to serial devices, either directly or thru other means (works with network serial ports such as the MOXAs)

+### Libraries to load for speech recognition

+- speechrecognition: Has hooks into various web based speech recognition engines.
+Google_Speech works well.
+- pyaudio: Used to get input audio from the microphone.